liang-yixuan/iOS-YOLOv5/README.md

-# Yolov5 model in iOS
+# Happy People application in iOS

-This is a simple iOS application that takes a user selfie and predicts a person's identity.
+This is a simple iOS application that takes a user selfie and predicts a person's identity (Age, Emtion, Ethnicity, Gender).

-The models are trained from the Yolov5 model and are deployed using flask backend.
+Three frameworks are provided in terms of object detection models.
+User can choose between SSD, Faster-RCNN and YOLOv5 for prediction.